Patrick M. Byrne: Accusation of defamation against Hunter Biden

 In November 2023, Hunter Biden filed a defamation lawsuit against Byrne in the State of California, following interview comments and social media posts Byrne made accusing Biden of corruption involving Iran.
 More than 100,000 individuals reviewed his comments according to the lawsuit.
 The suit further stated that Byrne had been informed that comments on Biden had been shown to be false, and Byrne refused to retract his comments.
 In addition to this, Byrne used social media posts to attempt to link his comments to conspiracy theories surrounding the Hunter Biden laptop controversy and attempted to blame him for the 2023 Hamas-led attack on Israel.

 In September 2024, Byrne said that he had fled the United States for Dubai and thus would not provide an in person deposition in the US as a part of the suit.
 Byrne's lawyers said that he had gone to Dubai in response to a perceived threat from the government of Venezuela.
 In October 2025, a federal judge ordered Byrne in default after he stopped representing himself in the defamation case.
 As Byrne has no representation in the lawsuit, Biden is on track to obtain a default judgment.
+In 2026, Byrne claimed that the American kidnapping of Venezuela's president was in part due to his influence.

+On July 10, 2026, the United States District Court for the Central District of California granted Hunter Biden default judgement against Byrne, and awarded Biden US$1.7 million in punitive damages, plus $35,000 in monetary sanctions.
+Judge Steven V. Wilson found Byrne guilty of defamation, and knowingly publishing falsehoods about Biden, finding Byrne's actions to be malicious and reprehensible.